mmoya26/dollarguard/README.md

 ##  Todo in general

+- Prevent user from pasting values in amount and budget inputs

+- Figure out how to focus budget input when entering edit mode

 - Give users option for the percentages overview section to toggle between percentages and total dollar amount per category

 - Figure out how to handle when users delete a category that have exisiting expenses tied to the deleted category